 - 648 Beacon Street

-Dr. Stefan G. Hofmann is a professor in the clinical program, where he directs the Social Anxiety Program at the Center for Anxiety and Related Disorders.
+Dr. Stefan G. Hofmann is a professor in the clinical program, where he directs the Psychotherapy and Emotion Research Laboratory at the Center for Anxiety and Related Disorders.
 His main research questions include the following:

 - Why are psychological treatments, such as cognitive-behavioral therapy, effective for anxiety disorders?
 What is the mechanism of treatment change, and what are the active ingredients?
 How can these treatments be improved further?

 - How can we translate knowledge from basic neuroscience into clinical techniques to enhance therapies for anxiety disorders?

 - What are the culture-specific expressions of mental disorders, and how can psychological treatments be made more culturally sensitive in order to enhance their efficacy, dissemination, and acceptability?

 - What are the effects of emotion regulation strategies on anxiety and subjective well-being?